scallyw4g/bonsai/bugs.md

+# Mar 12 2018 - 18:00 - closed - Ghost geometry
+* lifecycle
+* concurrency
+I was setting the chunk flag to build a mesh when a chunk was actually un-initialized, and the thread queue was occationally getting to it before the voxels were initialized.
+This caused a bogus mesh to be built.

 # Nov 30 2017 - 2:00 - closed - Fix clock bugs
 * clock
 I was dividing by an integer instead of an r64, which caused the clock to get